oracle-livelabs/goldengate/zeroetl-pipeline/pipelines/pipelines.md

 * Enable logging
 * Start the pipeline

+### Prerequisites

+To successfully complete this lab, you must:
+* This lab assumes that you completed all preceding labs

 ## Task 1: Create the pipeline

 1. Click **Pipelines** and then click **Create pipeline**.